 This is one of the family favourites.
-Even though I’m not one to eat much lamb for personal reasons, the children really like it and getting William to eat meat can be a struggle.
-Served with a salad or extra veg, this is an easy and tasty family meal.
+Even though I’m not one to eat much lamb for personal reasons, the children really like it and getting my eldest son to eat meat can be a struggle.
+Served with peas or a salad, this is an easy and tasty family meal.

 550–600g sweet potatoes (3–5 potatoes, depending on size)

 1 large onion

 1 green pepper